Proudly Serving Alberta. Book a FREE call with us.

 Dog bites refer to any incident in which a dog penetrates your skin using its teeth.
 Bites usually result in puncture wounds.
 Multiple bites can cause larger lacerations that often require stitches at a clinic or the emergency department.

-A dog attack is a broader term to include other ways in which a dog can injure a person.
+A dog attack is a broader term to includes other ways in which a dog can injure a person.
 The most serious attacks are usually inflicted by both teeth and claws.
 There are some attacks where there are no bite or scratch marks, but rather, a brain injury, spinal cord injury, fracture, or soft-tissue injury caused by a fall during the attack.

 If you sustain any injury due to a dog biting or attacking you or a loved one, you may have a case against the dog owner or owners.
-It is also possible to bring a claim against other entities who may be liable.
+It is also possible to bring a claim against other entities that may be liable.
 For example, if a dog attack occurs on private property, the property owner may also be held responsible.

 Dog bite & attack statistics

-In Canada, it is estimated there are over 500,000 dog bites per year.
+In Canada, it is estimated that there are over 500,000 dog bites per year.
 This means 42 Canadians are bitten by a dog every hour.
-Dog attacks can also result in fatal injuries as we unfortunately saw in 2024 when an 11-year-old’s life was taken away by two Cane Corso dogs in Edmonton.
+Dog attacks can also result in fatal injuries, as we unfortunately saw in 2024 when an 11-year-old’s life was taken away by two Cane Corso dogs in Edmonton.
 Dog attack complaints in the City of Edmonton rose 18% in 2023, according to The City of Edmonton Animal Care and Control Centre.

 A poll suggests that the majority of Canadians blame owners of ‘dangerous’ breeds for attacks, not the dogs.
 Dogs involved in attacks are often themselves victims of abuse and are not trained, housed and/or fed as they should be.